techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (166)
 When is it appropriate to write code that constructs and throws an error?
 (Choose one.)

-a.
-When a public method’s preconditions are violated
+A. When a public method’s preconditions are violated

-b.
-When a public method’s postconditions are violated
+B. When a public method’s postconditions are violated

-c.
-When a nonpublic method’s preconditions are violated
+C. When a nonpublic method’s preconditions are violated

-d.
-When a nonpublic method’s postconditions are violated e.
+D. When a nonpublic method’s postconditions are violated e.
 Never
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: